simpleinjector/Documentation/source/lifetimes.rst

     **Warning**: A scope is *thread-specific*.
 A single scope should **not** be used over multiple threads.
 Do not pass a scope between threads and do not wrap an ASP.NET HTTP request with a Lifetime Scope, since ASP.NET can finish a web request on different thread to the thread the request is started on.
 Use :ref:`Per Web Request <PerWebRequest>` scoping for ASP.NET web applications while running inside a web request.
 Lifetime scoping however, can still be used in web applications on background threads that are created by web requests or when processing commands in a Windows Service (where each commands gets its own scope).
 For developing multi-threaded applications, take :ref:`these guidelines <Multi-Threaded-Applications>` into consideration.

 Outside the context of a lifetime scope, i.e. `using (container.BeginLifetimeScope())` no instances can be created.
-An exception is thrown when a lifetime soped registration is requested outside of a scope instance.
+An exception is thrown when a lifetime scoped registration is requested outside of a scope instance.

 Scopes can be nested and each scope will get its own set of instances: